matthamil/Bash-Scripts/README.md

 Creates a new repo for the current directory with a name and description.

+NOTE: The script breaks when a user creates a repository with `'`, `"`, or a space in the name.

 ##Create a new .NETCore app with a .gitignore
 ####[dotNetCoreNewWithGitIgnore.sh](https://github.com/matthamil/Bash-Scripts/blob/master/dotNetCoreNewWithGitIgnore.sh)